 Wonder no more.
-To celebrate World Book Day we’ve delved into our extensive database of over 1 million job vacancies to answer this very question.
+To celebrate World Book Day we’ve delved into our extensive database of over 1 million job vacancies and our salary stats to answer this very question.
 We’ve worked out the annual salaries for a dozen characters from popular books both new and old.

 So while the kids dress up to celebrate World Book Day, why not see how your earning potential stacks up against some of fiction’s hard-working heros, villains and housekeepers.

 Unreal Earnings – The Salaries Of Fictional Characters

 A modern day blacksmith would most likely work as a fabricator, with average starting salaries of £30,000.